Los Angeles Children's Chorus: First Experiences in Singing

 Prior to admission into Preparatory Choir, children ages 6–8 may participate in a two-level beginner program called First Experiences in Singing (FES).
 Level I of the program introduces children to solfège, pitch, rhythm, the music staff, the use of head voice, and more.
-Level II builds upon the content introduced in Level I, adding the Bel canto technique, basic dictation, vocal exercises, tempos, and more.
+Level II builds upon the content introduced in Level I, adding the Bel canto technique, basic dictation, vocal exercises, and tempos.

 First Experiences in Choral Singing

 Following FES is First Experiences in Choral Singing (FECS).
-This introductory ensemble is designed for children who have possess the skills taught in FES, but who aren't ready for Preparatory Choir.
-It primarily encourages listening skills and development of the upper vocal range, and addresses other skills like reading octavos and recognizing musical phrasing, too.
+This introductory ensemble is designed for children who have the skills taught in FES, but who aren't ready for Preparatory Choir.
+It primarily encourages listening skills and development of the upper vocal range, and addresses other skills like reading octavos and recognizing musical phrasing.

 Preparatory Choir

-The youngest performing ensemble is the Preparatory Choir, directed by Mandy Brigham, which serves young children with little to no music experience.
+The youngest performing ensemble is the Preparatory Choir, directed by Fred Meads, which serves young children with little to no music experience.
 Though Preparatory Choir does not perform with LACC's other ensembles, it still hosts two concerts each season for choristers' family members.